 She later sold the property, not wishing to pursue her husband’s dreams of a grand resort in the remote countryside.
 She was a city girl, and preferred her St. Louis home to the solitude of the Missouri Ozarks.

 The property changed hands several times before it was finally purchased by and unknown man and Connie (later to be Pullium).
 It’s not yet been discovered what Connie’s first husband’s last name was when they purchased the property in 1941.
-(If you are from the area and have information please contact me)

 Still basically in ruin for having never been completed, Connie and her first husband (name unknown) finished off enough of the structure to make a comfortable and spacious two story home.
 In doing so they only completed one third of the originally size intended for the structure.